9x9go/reviews/README.md

 ## Human Performance
 A player's Elo rating shows his or her winning potential, not his or her game quality.
 A player still takes points from the lossing opponent, no matter how the rated game was poorly played by the winner.

-We use superhuman performance analysis to assess a player's performance, to chek how well each game was played by the player, in terms of %best-move (0 - 100% best moves played by a player that agree with thoses recommended by superhuman A Master of Go 9p+) and the mean net drop in the player's opponent's win rate due to the player's previous move (D).
+We used another method, called superhuman performance analysis, to assess a player's performance, to chek how well each game was played by the player, in terms of %best move (percentage of moves played by the player that agree with thoses recommended as the best moves by superhuman A Master of Go 9p+) and the mean net drop in the player's opponent's win rate due to the player's previous move (D).
 If D is negative, the player's moves are mainly weaker than the superhuman's moves by D% difference.
 If D is zero, then the player's moves are as strong as superhuman's.
 If D is positive, then the player's moves are divine moves which are stronger than superhuman's moves.

 __Hypothesis 3__: